Jewish center bomb threats: What the callers said

 Conversations with Jewish community centers and leaders in more than a dozen states and in Canada offer a glimpse into the calls.

 The sex of the callers varied.
-The details in the calls were vague, indicating the caller didn’t know about the targeted locations, according to officials at some centers.
+The details in the calls were vague, indicating some callers didn’t know about the targeted locations, according to officials at some centers.

 Here is a sampling of information leaders at Jewish community centers gave about the phone calls.